ankidroid/Anki-Android/GSOC-proposal-2021.md

 # AnkiDroid GSOC proposal

 AnkiDroid is a free Android flashcards app which makes remembering things easy.

-It is a space repetition software for Android.
+It is [spaced repetition](https://en.wikipedia.org/wiki/Spaced_repetition) software for Android.
 Because it's a lot more efficient than traditional study methods, you can either greatly decrease your time spent studying, or greatly increase the amount you learn.
 Anyone who needs to remember things in their daily life can benefit from Anki.
-Since it is content-agnostic and supports images, audio, videos and scientific markup (via LaTeX), the possibilities are endless.
+Since it is content-agnostic and supports images, audio, videos and scientific markup (via [Mathjax](https://en.wikipedia.org/wiki/MathJax) or LaTeX), the possibilities are endless.

 For example:
 - Learning a language
 - Studying for medical and law exams